 Listen to the people who are going to add and use the metadata.
 It is amazing how often this doesn’t happen.
 It’s like designing a car without consulting the driver, or making shoes without letting real people try to walk in the designs.
 Actual keyworders and metadata entry specialists will cut straight through the software salesperson’s hype, and tell you exactly how much of a burden adding and using the metadata will be in practice.

 Learn the lessons of those who have gone before.
 To avoid most of the beginner mistakes, it makes sense to talk to people who are expert in the field.
-You can get in touch with companies such as Picsell Media, or talk to image library consultants such as Will Carleton at Photoarchivenews.com.
+Email us if you want a recommendation of someone to contact.